-1. FILING OF A COMPLAINT
+FILING OF A COMPLAINT

 Any individual, parent, public agency or organization may file a written complaint of alleged noncompliance.
 Complaints alleging discrimination, harassment, intimidation or bullying must be initiated no later than 6 months from the date the alleged unlawful discrimination, harassment, intimidation or bullying occurred or 6 months from the date when the complainant first obtained knowledge of the facts of the alleged discrimination, harassment, intimidation or bullying.
-Written complaints shall be presented to the compliance officer who shall maintain a log of complaints received, providing each with a code number and date stamp.
+Written complaints shall be presented to the compliance officer who shall maintain a log of complaints received.
 If a complainant is unable to put a complaint in writing due to conditions such as a disability or illiteracy, the Charter School staff shall assist him/her in the filing of the complaint.